 We and our general partner were formed in August 2007.
-We have not paid any compensation to our directors or officers nor accrued any obligations with respect to management incentive or retirement benefits for our directors and officers prior to this offering.
+We have not paid any compensation to our directors or officers nor accrued any obligations with respect to management incentive or retirement the nefits for our directors and officers prior to this offering.
 Because our Chief Executive Officer and our Chief Financial Officer are employees of Navios Maritime, their compensation will be set and paid by Navios Maritime, and we will reimburse Navios Maritime for time they spend on partnership matters pursuant to the administrative services agreement.
 Under the terms of the administrative agreement, we will reimburse Navios Maritime for the actual costs and expenses it incurs in providing administrative support services to us.
 The amount of our reimbursements to Navios Maritime for the time of our officers will depend on an estimate of the percentage of time our officers spent on our business and will be based on a percentage of the salary and benefits that Na vios Maritime will pay to such officers after the closing of this offering.
-Our officers, and officers and employees of affiliates of our general partner, nay participate in employee benefit plans and arrangements sponsored by Navios Maritime, our general partner, may establish such plans without the approval of our limited partners.
+Our officers, and officers and employees of affiliates of our general partner, may participate in employee benefit plans and arrangements sponsored by Navios Maritime, our general partner or their affiliates, including plans that may be established in the future.
+Our board of directors may establish such plans without the approval of our limited partners.